macie/unittest.sh/README.md

 EOF
 ```

-Exit code of function is the same as exit code of the last command in function, so after sourcing we can use them as before:
+The exit code of the function is the same as the exit code of the last command in the function, so after sourcing we can use them as before:

 ```bash
 $ . test_command.sh